MecanicalDragon/obsidian_programming/Platform/HTTP Status Codes.md

 ## 5xx
 **500 Internal Server Error** – generic error message given when an unexpected condition was encountered and no other specific messages are suitable.

-**501 Not Implemented** – server either does not recognize the request method or it lacks the ability to fulfill the request.
+**501 Not Implemented** – server either does not recognize the request method or does not support the functionality required to fulfill the request.

-**502 Bad Gateway** – server acted as a gateway or proxy and received an invalid response from the upstream server.
+**502 Bad Gateway** – server is a gateway or proxy and received an *invalid* response from the upstream server.

 **503 Service Unavailable** – temporary server cannot handle the request.

-**504 Gateway Timeout** – server is a gateway or proxy and did not receive a timely response from the upstream server.
+**504 Gateway Timeout** – server is a gateway or proxy and did not receive a *timely* response from the upstream server.

 **505 HTTP Version Not Supported** –  server does not support HTTP protocol version used in the request.